Bealby/lisa-fairfield/README.md

   at the same time keep the bold, distint heading.
 A series of block features were used to remove a block divider and keep main header but in a smaller format using Bootstrap code `d-none d-sm-block` and `d-block d-sm-none` respectively.
-  To reduce the size of the forms in the Contact page the a media query was used `@(min-width:992px)`.
+  To reduce the size of the forms in the Contact page a media query was used `@(min-width:992px)`.
 This allowed for a beter UX in smaller devices.

 ### FEATURES LEFT TO IMPLEMENT

-Below are a list of features I would like to implement in the future which have not been possible due to the limited content available:
+Below are a list of features I feel would be beneficial to add to the Website at a later date when more data/ information can be provided:

-**Blog:** As Lisa's career progresses an added feature would be a blog page which can be updated on a regular basis
+**Blog:**  As Lisa Fairfield career progresses and added feature could be a blog page which can be updated on a regular basis.
+This could also include a calendar of productions in which Lisa Fairfield is taking part.
+Along with a comment section for punters/professional fellow actors to express their views/comments on Lisa Fairfield’s performances.

-**Form Database:** A feature to enable tabulation of data from potential clients to create a news update list for Lisa Bealby
+**statistics** Add a feature to enable tabulation of data from potential clients, as well as statistics of people viewing her site and what they look at.

-**Voice/Show Reels:** An important feature to implement when available are showreels and voicereels, which will be a crucial featurein promoting my client
+**Voice/Show Reels:** An important feature to implement when they become available are showreels and voicereels, which will be a crucial feature in promoting Lisa Fairfield.

+**Search Function** A search funciton where you can speculatively look for performances in which Lisa Fairfield took part.

+**Fans/Mechandise** Develop a “Fans of Lisa Fairfield” page where people could join/register and buy “Lisa Fairfield” branded goods eg signed photos.

+**Booking** A page for punters to book tickets for shows she is in without having to go to the venue website.

 ## TECHNOLOGIES USED